Manjot44/IAG-Sandbox-Project/README.md

 ## My Contribution
 I was responsible for developing the Monthly Claim Numbers Model, a key component of the project’s claims frequency forecasting.
 Specifically, my contributions included:
-- Performing exploratory data analysis (EDA) and initial modeling of internal and external datasets.
+- Performing exploratory data analysis (EDA) and initial modelling of internal and external datasets.
 - Building a Poisson regression model to predict the number of claims per month.
 - Producing a one-year forecast of monthly claim counts.
 - Validating the model’s predictions against actual historical data.

 Relevant files:
-- Assignment Code.R: Contains EDA, feature selection, and initial modeling.
+- Assignment Code.R: Contains EDA, feature selection, and initial modelling.
 - Monthly Claim Numbers.R: Final model construction, forecasting, and outputs.

 Datasets Used: